tsathoqqua/limadocs/docs/source/basic_lpc/lpc_datatypes.rst

 called.
 And even if you have programming experience, you may be wondering how the process of functions calling each other gets started in newly created objects.
 Before any of these questions get answered, however, you need to know more about what it is the functions are manipulating.
-You therefore should thouroughly come to know the concept behind LPC data types.
+You therefore should thoroughly come to know the concept behind LPC data types.
 Certainly the most boring subject in this manual, yet it is the most crucial, as 90% of all errors (excepting misplaced ``{}`` and ``()``) involve the improper usage of LPC data types.
 So bear through this important chapter, because it is my feeling that understanding this